Kiruna: Post-war

 Increased communications were also beneficial for tourism.
 Swedish Railways had already run special trains before World War II, but started a special Dollar train in the summer months between Gothenburg and Kiruna, connecting to cruise ships from the United States.
-The canoe club Kiruna Långfärdspaddlare was founded in 1972 and rafting for tourists restarted after it had been discontinued for 20 years due to the drowning of Valfrid Johansson.
-Until the 1980s, tourism had been mainly a summer business, but touristic exploitation of dog sledging was started in 1983 in Jukkasjärvi.
-In 1990, the first Icehotel was built in Jukkasjärvi and advertised as the world's largest igloo.
-It had been built using techniques from the building of Malmbanan 90 years before and was also inspired by the Snow Festival, that had started in 1986 to celebrate the Swedish Viking satellite.
-Since 1998, a special tourist area exists in the mine and since 1999, tourists can visit the various areas of research going on in Kiruna.
+The canoe club, Kiruna Långfärdspaddlare, was founded in 1972 and rafting for tourists restarted after it had been discontinued for 20 years due to the drowning of Valfrid Johansson.
+Until the 1980s, tourism had mainly been a summer business, but dog sledging for tourists was started in 1983 in Jukkasjärvi.
+In 1990, the first Icehotel, rebuilt each year from blocks of ice, was built in Jukkasjärvi and advertised as the world's largest igloo.
+It had been built using techniques from the building of Malmbanan 90 years before and was also inspired by the Snow Festival, which dated from 1986 to celebrate the Swedish Viking satellite.
+Since 1998, a special tourist area has existed in the mine and since 1999, tourists can visit the various research projects taking place in Kiruna.

 In 1957, the Kiruna Geophysical Observatory (KGO) (now the Swedish Institute of Space Physics) was founded and established by the Royal Swedish Academy of Sciences.
-Esrange Space Centre was established in 1966.
-Here, rocket operations and ground-based observations are carried out since 1966, balloon operations since 1974, satellite operations since 1978 and testing operations since 2000 (with the Swedish Defence Material Administration).
+The Esrange Space Centre was established in 1966 for rocket launches and ground-based observations, with balloon operations since 1974, satellites launched since 1978 and testing operations since 2000 (with the Swedish Defence Material Administration).
 ESA has operated a satellite station at Salmajärvi, near Esrange, since 1989.
 In 1987, Umeå University started a space engineering program in Kiruna, and GIS education was started by Luleå University of Technology in 1991.
 In 1993, The Umeå space engineers moved to the same building housing IRF and a year later another Luleå University programme, civil engineering with specialisation in space technology, started at the same location.
 Since 2006, the Erasmus Mundus Master Course in Space Science and Technology has started with at least one semester spent at LTU.
 In 2007, education along IRV was split and only the Department of Space Science, belonging to Luleå University of Technology, remained, while the Umeå University programme in Space Engineering ended.

-The Kiruna Icehotel has been built in Jukkasjärvi each winter since 1990 and is a major tourist attraction.
+As noted, the Kiruna Icehotel has been built in Jukkasjärvi each winter since 1990 and is a major tourist attraction.